WordPress/gutenberg/docs/contributors/repository-management.md

 - Vetted against all potential edge cases.
 - Changelog entries were properly added.
 - Reviewed by someone other than the original author.
+- [Rebased](/docs/contributors/git-workflow.md#keeping-your-branch-up-to-date) onto the latest version of the master branch.

 The final pull request merge decision is made by the **@wordpress/gutenberg-core** team.